TheMaster1127/Projects-time-tracker-AHK/README.md

 3. Click the "Select your project" button to choose a folder for your project.
 4. Click the "Start/Resume" button to begin tracking time.
 5. Click the "Stop/Pause" button to pause tracking.
-6. Click the "Save" button to save the session data.
-AND RESRET THE TIMER!
+6. Click the "Save" button to save the session data which aslo will reset the timer!
 7. To reset the timer, click the "Reset" button.

 ## Important Notes